Sustainability

 With a vision of being a sustainability leader, our strategy is focused on our approach to tackling our most material areas:

 In todays’ rapidly changing world, now more than ever before, we recognise the need to continuously assess our impacts and improve our sustainability performance wherever we can.
-Working together with sustainability experts, industry partners, and suppliers, in 2021 we completed an in-depth materiality assessment to comprehensively map out our business, to better understand where our biggest impacts are and where we have the best opportunities to make a positive difference.
+Working together with sustainability experts, industry partners, and suppliers, we completed an in-depth materiality assessment to comprehensively map out our business, to better understand where our biggest impacts are and where we have the best opportunities to make a positive difference.

-Our four ESG pillars
+Our four sustainability pillars

 We have identified four Environmental focus areas to help prioritise our efforts and to help guide and challenge us to be the best we can be, across each of our brands.